 The Laboratory is a participant in the New York Independent System Operator (NYISO) Special Case Resource (SCR) Program, which is an electric load reduction curtailment program.
 Through this program, BNL has agreed to reduce electrical demand during critical days throughout the summer when NYISO expects customer demand to meet or exceed the available supply.
 In return, the Laboratory receives a rebate for each megawatt (MW) reduced on each curtailment day.
-No curtailment days were required in 2011, but the Laboratory participated in some test exercises, which produced a rebate of \$34,000.
-BNL also maintains a contract with the New York Power Authority (NYPA) that resulted in an overall cost avoidance of \$24.5 million in 2011.
-BNL continues to keep electric loads at a minimum during the summer by scheduling operations at the Laboratory's Relativistic Heavy Ion Collidar (RHIC) to avoid peak demand periods.
-This scheduling reduced the electric demand by 25 MW, which allowed BNL to save approximately \$2 million in electric costs in 2011, and greatly helps maintain the reliability of the Long Island Power Authority (LIPA) electric system to meet all of its users' needs.
+Three curtailment days were required in 2012, saving the Laboratory approximately \$2 million in electric costs.
+BNL also maintains a contract with the New York Power Authority (NYPA) that resulted in an overall cost avoidance of \$30.2 million in 2012.

+BNL continues to keep electric loads at a minimum during the summer by scheduling operations at the Laboratory's Relativistic Heavy Ion Collider (RHIC) to avoid peak demand periods.
+This scheduling reduced the electric demand by 25 MW, which allowed BNL to save approximately \$2 million in electric costs in 2012, and greatly helps maintain the reliability of the Long Island Power Authority (LIPA) electric system to meet all of its users' needs.

-BNL used 90,000 gallons of fuel oil, 20,000 gallons of propane, and 657 million ft3 of natural gas for site needs, and approximately 24,000 gasoline equivalents of natural gas (for the Laboratory's vehicle fleet) in 2011.
+BNL used 108,000 gallons of fuel oil, 17,000 gallons of propane, and 581 million ft3 of natural gas for site needs, and approximately 24,000 gasoline equivalents of natural gas (for the Laboratory's vehicle fleet) in 2012.
 Responding to market conditions, fuel oil and natural gas were used whenever each respective fuel was least expensive.
 However, wherever possible, BNL will purchase natural gas over oil in order to help reduce greenhouse gas emissions.